Let’s Integrate! Becoming a Behavioral Scientist in a Family Medicine Residency (3.5 CE’s)

 Course Description and Target Audience

 The target audience is mental health providers (advanced doctoral level psychology trainees, psychologists in practice, master’s level clinicians, etc).
-There are no known risks to this presentation.
+Participants will be invited to share their own experiences, which can cause some vulnerability.

-- Attendees will be able to describe the history and rationale of the behavioral scientist within family medicine residencies.
+- Participants will be able to outline the history and purpose of the behavioral scientist role in family medicine residency programs.